lat9/usps/readme.txt

       c.
 Click the "Update" button to save your changes.

 ===== CHANGE HISTORY =====
+2022-07-18 by lat9 2022-07-18 Version K11d
+    - CommitmentName fields for some methods returning as an empty array and resulting in debug-logs being generated.
 2022-07-12 by lat9 2022-07-12 Version K11c
     - USPS branding has changed for "Priority Mail Express International", too; no quotes being returned.
 2022-07-10 by lat9 2022-07-10 Version K11b